Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 ### 1672.
 Richest Customer Wealth

 This also need linear time complexity, I have to iterate though every element in the array, the space complexity can be constant because the variable where I keep the biggest wealth can vary if a bigger wealth appear.
 Something interesting to analize would be a faster way to iterate like a map.
 Asking if we will work on an external input or an instance variable so we can determine if we need a static method.
 Also, in the python section use every PEP like the fist line coding, the shebang ....etc

+### 1431  Kids With the Greatest Number of Candies

+no so interesting, linear time complexity because I need to access every element, constant space complexity....cant think of something like avoid the heap bad memory use or something like that